varya/varya.github.com/content/posts/design-systems-review/index.md

 Some authors use the term “pattern” when speaking about components.
 However, they still face the need to distinguish solutions for repeatable UI elements and more general ones.
-One of such authors, Alla Kholmatova (2017) introduces functional patterns as “tangible building blocks of the interface” (Kholmatova, 2017) and perceptual patterns, which she does not define but provides examples such as “tone of voice, typography, color palette, layouts, illustrations and iconography styles, shapes and textures, spacing, imagery, interactions or animations, and all the specific ways in which those elements are combined and
+One of such authors, Alla Kholmatova (2017) introduces *functional patterns* as “tangible building blocks of the interface” (Kholmatova, 2017) and *perceptual patterns*, which she does not define but provides examples such as “tone of voice, typography, color palette, layouts, illustrations and iconography styles, shapes and textures, spacing, imagery, interactions or animations, and all the specific ways in which those elements are combined and